 ☕️ Tea pairing

-This recipe would be delicious paired with iced black tea or tropical tea.
+This recipe would be delicious paired with iced black tea or tropical tea with pineapple or mango.

 💜 More recipes you'll love